 As the year rolls on and new releases are announced, this section will be updated with the most promising cigars being released in 2018.
-This list does not include most extremely limited blends that will be impossible for U.S. consumers to procure.
+This list does not include most extremely limited blends that will be next to impossible for most U.S. consumers to procure.

 Montecristo Epic Craft Cured (Jan release): a brand once seen as dead by many cigar enthusiasts, Altadis owned Montecristo has released some great cigars recently (Montecristo Espada my current favorite).
 The Epic Craft Cured features a specially fermented wrapper leaf that is reportedly aged 11 years.
-Get it online here.
+Reviewed here.